MuseScoreFonts/Edwin/README.md

 In **2017**, URW++ additionally released the same Version 2.0 fonts under the LaTeX Project Public License ([LPPL](./LICENSE.LPPL)) Version 1.3c, and under the SIL OpenFont License ([OFL](./LICENSE.OFL)), Version 1.1, without a "Reserved Font Name" clause.

 In **2020**, MuseScore BVBA released the Edwin font family, a renamed version of the **C059** font family (Roman, Italic, Bold & Bold-Italic) from the **Core 35** font set.
 This was done in order to make modifications that suit the requirements of the open source notation software, **MuseScore**.
 MuseScore released Edwin under the GNU Affero General Public License, Version 3 ([AGPL](./COPYING))

+The font is named after [Edwin Ginn](https://en.wikipedia.org/wiki/Edwin_Ginn), who founded Ginn & Company, the publisher which commissioned the original New Century Schoolbook in 1918.

 ## About MuseScore BVBA